Uniform Integrability of the OLS Estimators, and the Convergence of their Moments: On the rate of convergence

-In view of Example \ref{exm.odd}, one can falsely conclude that, in general, the moment convergence of the third order (or that of the odd moments) of Theorem \ref{theo.UI1} has the rate $n^{1/2}$.
+In view of Example \ref{exm.odd}, one may incorrectly suggest that, in general, the moment convergence of the third order (or that of the odd moments) of Theorem \ref{theo.UI1} has the rate $n^{1/2}$.
 Proposition \ref{prop.LM-odd} shows that this conclusion is false.

 \begin{proposition} Let $R$ be fixed, $R>3$.
 Then, there does not exist $a\in(0,1/2)$ such that the sequence $n^a$ determines the rate of the moment convergence for all odd moments $r=2k+1<R$ and for all models in $\mathcal{LM}(R)$. \end{proposition}